Sam | Edited by Johanna

 - other income, savings and any other benefits you or your partner receive

-Although it goes without saying, make sure you only give correct information as you may have to provide proof of anything you say in your application.
+Although it goes without saying, make sure you only give correct information as you'll have to provide proof of anything you say in your application.

 What happens before I submit my claim?